Pollinator Paradise Parma R & E Center PSES College of Agriculture University of Idaho

 Fig. 1: Tripped flowers on a raceme.
 What do they really mean?

-Flowers that are not tripped will remain open for about a week.
+Open flowers that are not tripped remain open for about a week.
 Flowers that are tripped wilt within an hour or so.
 Temperature plays a role in these rates, but the difference is great.
+In some plant species it has been demonstrated that pollination triggers a peak in ethylene production, and this spike in ethylene production results in senescence of the flower1,2,3.
+Thus there is a likely physiological mechanism for the difference flower duration in pollinated vs. unpollinated alfalfa flowers.

-So consider, the number of tripped flowers at a given moment in time tells you how many flowers were tripped in the past hour or so.
-If they were tripped before then, they are wilted by now.
-On the other hand, the number of open flowers tells you how many flowers opened sometime in the past week, but were not tripped.
+The number of tripped flowers at a given moment in time tells you how many flowers were tripped in the past hour or so.
+If a flower was tripped more than an hour earlier, then it will probably be counted in the wilted flower category.
+On the other hand, the number of open flowers tells you how many flowers opened sometime in the past week, but have not yet been tripped.

 Fig. 2: A wilted flower < 2 hrs after being tripped.